physionetchallenges/physionetchallenges.github.io/2024/submissions/index.md

 We are using a [`g4dn.4xlarge` instance](https://aws.amazon.com/ec2/instance-types/g4/) on AWS or a comparable environment to run your code.
 It has 16 vCPUs, 64 GB RAM (60 GB available to your code), 300 GB of local storage (in addition to the data), and an optional [NVIDIA T4 GPU](https://www.nvidia.com/en-us/data-center/tesla-t4/).

-For training your model on the training data, we impose a 48 hour time limit for submissions that request a GPU and a 72 hour time limit for submissions that do not request a GPU.
-For running your trained model on the validation or test data, we impose a 24 hour time limit whether or not a submission requests a GPU.
+For training your model on the training set, we impose a 24 hour time limit on a subset (~1000 records) of the training set and a 168 hour limit on the entirety (~22,000 records) of the training set.
+For running your trained model on the validation set (~1000 records), we impose a 24 hour time limit.
+For running your trained model on the test set, we impose a similar limit as the validation set, but with more time for more records, e.g., 48 hours if the test set is twice the size of the validation set.

 __How do I install Docker?__